-Jenniffer D. Deckard, age 50 - Director since 2015
+Jenniffer D. Deckard, age 54 - Director since 2015

-President and Chief Executive Officer of Fairmount Santrol Holdings Inc. Ms. Deckard has served as President, Chief Executive Officer and director of Fairmount Santrol since 2013.
-Previously, Ms. Deckard served as Fairmount Santrol's President from January 2011 until May 2013, Vice President of Finance and Chief Financial Officer from 1999 until 2011, Corporate Controller from 1996 to 1999 and Accounting Manager from 1994 until 1996.
-Ms. Deckard serves on the boards of the Cleveland Foundation, Edwins Foundation, and the First Tee of Cleveland.
-She also serves on the Case Western Weatherhead School of Management's Visiting Committee and the Board of Directors for the Fairmount Santrol Foundation.
+Former President and Chief Executive Officer of Covia Holdings Corporation, a leading provider of minerals and materials solutions for the industrial and energy markets (NYSE: CVIA).
+Ms. Deckard also served as a director on Covia's board of directors from 2018 until 2019.
+Ms. Deckard previously served as President, Chief Executive Officer and director of Fairmount Santrol Holdings Inc. from 2013 until 2018, when Fairmount Santrol and Unimin Corporation merged to form Covia.
+Previously, Ms. Deckard served as Fairmount Santrol's President from 2011 until 2013, Vice President of Finance and Chief Financial Officer from 1999 until 2011, Corporate Controller from 1996 to 1999 and Accounting Manager from 1994 until 1996.
+Ms. Deckard serves on the boards of the Cleveland Foundation and the Edwins Foundation.
 Ms. Deckard received a bachelor of science from the University of Tulsa and a M.B.A. degree from Case Western Reserve University.

-The Board of Directors has determined that Ms. Deckard should serve as a Director because of her extensive executive management experience and financial expertise, including her service as President and Chief Executive Officer of Fairmount Santrol.
-In that position, Ms. Deckard deals with many of the major issues, such as financial, strategic, technology, compensation, management development, acquisitions, capital allocation, government and stockholder relations, that the Company deals with today.
+The Board of Directors has determined that Ms. Deckard should serve as a Director because of her extensive executive management experience and financial expertise, including her service as President and Chief Executive Officer of Covia.
+In that position, Ms. Deckard dealt with many of the major issues, such as financial, strategic, technology, compensation, management development, acquisitions, capital allocation, government and stockholder relations, that the Company deals with today.
+Also, with her extensive financial background, Ms. Deckard is a financial expert for the Company's Audit Committee.
 Ms. Deckard also provides the Board of Directors a valuable perspective as a member of the boards of several prominent local non-profit organizations.

-Salvatore D. Fazzolari, age 64 - Director since 2013
+Salvatore D. Fazzolari, age 68 - Director since 2013

 Former Chairman, President and Chief Executive Officer of Harsco Corporation, a diversified global industrial company.
-Mr. Fazzolari served as Chairman and Chief Executive Officer of Harsco Corporation from 2008 until February 2012, in addition to serving as its President from 2010 until February 2012.
-During the course of his over 30 years of service to Harsco Corporation, Mr. Fazzolari held various other positions, including President (2006 - 2007), Chief Financial Officer (1998 - 2007) and Treasurer and Corporate Controller.
+Mr. Fazzolari served as Chairman and Chief Executive Officer of Harsco Corporation from 2008 until 2012, in addition to serving as its President from 2010 until 2012.
+During the course of his over 30 years of service to Harsco Corporation, Mr. Fazzolari held various other positions, including President (2006 -2007), Chief Financial Officer (1998 -2007) and Treasurer and Corporate Controller.
 Mr. Fazzolari is a certified public accountant (inactive) and a certified information systems auditor (inactive).
-He serves on the board of directors of OrangeHook, Inc., Gannett Fleming Affiliates, Inc. and Bollman Hat Company.
-He is also an advisory board member of Current Capital LLC, and is a trustee of Susquehanna University.
+He serves on the board of directors of Gannett Fleming, Inc. and Bollman Hat Company.
+He previously served on the board of directors of OrangeHook, Inc., a software solutions company focused on identity solutions (OTCQB: ORHK), until February 2019.
+He is also an advisory board member of Current Capital LLC, an operating partner - metals for Sole Source Capital (a private equity firm), and is a member of the senior advisory council of AEA Investors LP (a private equity firm).
 He earned his bachelor of business administration degree in accounting from Pennsylvania State University.